(reposted as I received a surprise visit – see the end of the post)

 So do go to Dukandlovu, you can drive there now.
 You wimp.

 The night before the first day of the race in Paarl, the race organisers pointed out a shed where we could sleep.
 Cold hard concrete floor.
 Winter in the Cape.
-Luckily I had brought along a brand-new inflatable mattress and an electric tyre pump that plugged into my white 2,0l GL Cortina’s cigarette lighter socket.
-So I plugged in and went for a beers.
+Luckily I had been warned and had brought along a brand-new inflatable mattress and an electric tyre pump that plugged into my white 2,0l Cortina GL’s cigarette lighter socket.
+So I plugged in and went for a few beers.

 Later in amongst a grove of flooded trees I saw Gerrie’s boat nose-down with the rudder waving in the wind, caught in the underwater branches, and I wondered where he was, as both banks were far away and not easy to reach being tree-lined and the trees underwater.
 Very worrying, but no way I could do anything heroic in that freezing strong current.
 I needed to stay afloat, so I paddled on to hear that night that he was missing.
 His body was only found two days later.